etiennestuder/gradle-credentials-plugin/README.md

 # Example

+## Project-application
 The build script of the credentials plugin makes use of itself and serves as a real-world example.
 You can also find a self-contained example build script [here](example/project_application/build.gradle).

+## Settings-application
+The credentials plugin can also be applied to a Gradle settings file.
+You can find a self-contained example build script [here](example/settings_application/settings.gradle).

 # Feedback and Contributions